EgorovGroup-UVA/lammps_install/README.md

 # Tutorial Completion
-In terms of completing the LAMMPS tutorials, make sure you follow the instructions of the [site](https://lammpstutorials.github.io/) and make sure the file structure mathces what's listed on the site; that and making sure the names of the files you read in match within the LAMMPS scripts themselves.
-Ex. being the Level 1 Graphene under Deformation instructions.
-Alternatively, you should be able to run everything I have "out of the box" where all input scripts are named
+In terms of completing the tutorials, the scripts present in the lammps_install named "Tutorials" should have all requisite input scripts and file structure mentioned on the GitHub site for the [LAMMPS tutorials](https://lammpstutorials.github.io/).
+The input file for each directory is

 `input.lammps`